 Subdivision.
-Subdivision means the division of a parcel of land, whether improved or unimproved, into nine (9) or more lots or parcels of land, for the purpose whether immediate or future, of transfer of ownership, whether by deed, metes and bounds description, devise, lease, map, plat or other recorded instrument or if the establishment of a new street is involved, any division of such parcel.
-The term shall not mean the division of land into parcels of more than five (5) acres not involving any change in street lines; the transfer of property by sale or gift or testate succession by the property owner to his or her spouse or lineal descendants; or the transfer of property between tenants in common or the purpose of dissolving the tenancy in common among those tenants.
-The term includes a re-subdivision and, when appropriate to the context, relates to the process of subdividing or to the land subdivided.
+Subdivision is the division of a parcel of land, whether improved or unimproved, into three (3) or more lots or parcels of land, for the purpose whether immediate or future, of transfer of ownership, whether by deed, metes and bounds description, devise, lease, map, plat or other recorded instrument or if the establishment of a new street is involved, any division of such parcel.
+The term shall not mean the division of land into parcels of more than five (5) acres not involving any change in street lines; the transfer of property by sale or gift or testate succession by the property owner to his or her spouse or lineal descendants; or the transfer of property between tenants in common for the purpose of dissolving the tenancy in common among those tenants.
+The term includes a resubdivision and, when appropriate to the context, relates to the process of subdividing or to the land subdivided.

 Subdivision, Major.
-Major subdivision means any subdivision not classified as a minor subdivision, including but not limited to subdivisions of ten (10) or more lots, or where there is an extension of the local governmental facilities, or the creation of any public improvements, except where otherwise specifically exempted from the requirements of these land development regulations.
+A major subdivision is any subdivision not classified as a minor subdivision, including but not limited to subdivisions of four (4) or more lots, or any size subdivision requiring any new street or extension of the local governmental facilities, or the creation of any public improvements, except where otherwise specifically exempted from the requirements of these land development regulations.